nmintzer-oswego/isaac-launchable/README.md

 4. On the Brev instance page, scroll to the TCP/UDP ports section.
 5. Click the link for port 80 (HTTP) to open Visual Studio Code Server.
 6. The default password is `password`.
 This can be modified.
+    - To change the password, modify the `PASSWORD` environment variable in this [docker-compose.yml](https://github.com/isaac-sim/isaac-launchable/blob/main/isaac-lab/docker-compose.yml) file.
 7. Inside Visual Studio Code, continue with the [README.md](https://github.com/isaac-sim/isaac-launchable/blob/main/isaac-lab/vscode/README.md) instructions.
 A summary is provided below.
 8. Now you're in the Visual Studio Code dev environment!